excalidraw/rfcs/active-rfcs/0000-tables.md

 * `cellIds` - which is an array of cell ids.
 This helps in keeping track of the cells in the row.
 * `lastUpdated` - to keep track of the last update timestamp.
 This will be used in reconciliation to resolve conflicts when rows are reordered.
 * `isDeleted` - to keep track of whether the row is deleted or not.
+* `height` - to keep track of the height of the row.

 ### column
 Each `column` has the :point_down: attributes